nexiality/documentation/commands/json/compact(var,json,removeEmpty).md

 Note that this command *also* minify the JSON, as a way to further "compact" it.

-Here are a few examples.
+For example, suppose the following JSON document `config.json`.
 Suppose the following JSON:
 ```json
 {
   "config": {